jtmoon79/coverlovin2/README.md

   -r REFERER, --referer REFERER
                         Referer url used in HTTP GET requests (default:
                         "https://github.com/jtmoon79/coverlovin2")
-  -d, --debug           Print debugging messages (default: False) --test-only           Only test, do not write any files (default: False)
+  -d, --debug           Print debugging messages --test                Only test, do not write any files

 This program attempts to create album cover image files for the passed DIRS.
 It does this several ways, searching for album cover image files already present in